faysalfahim/Medicine-Index/README.md

 #To Run Frontend:
 go to frontend directory and type npm install to install all the node modules and type "npm start" to start the frontend.

 A user can only view medicine details and admin can login to add new medicine details and update and delete medicines that are already existed.
+It is just a simple crud operation and basic frontend.

 Credentials for admin: username: admin password: admin1234